 Spring seasonal allergies and toxins-While spring brings new beginnings and blooms, it can also bring potential dangers to pets.
 During this season when plants start to bloom, please be careful about what your pets dig up, smell, and eat.
-Many flowering plants like tulips, hyacintha, Carolina Jessamine/Jasmine, lilies and daffodiles can be toxic to animals.
+Many flowering plants like tulips, hyacinths, Carolina Jessamine/Jasmine, lilies and daffodils can be toxic to animals.
 Fertilizers may also contain chemicals and herbicides that could be poisonous.

 Public parks and open areas- while these may be a great place to enjoy the warm weather, be cautious about letting your animal drink from puddles.
 Leptospirosis is fairly common and is spread through infected urine which can contaminate puddles.
 The best way to prevent infection from Leptospirosis is to keep your pet up to date with vaccinations.

 Freshpet Select Small Dog Bite Size Beef & Egg Recipe Dog Food (sold at select Publix and Target stores) is being recalled due to a potential salmonella contamination.
 The one pound bags have a sell by date of 10/30/2021.
 The Retail UPC Code is 62797502939 and the Lot Code is 1421FBP0101.
 No other Freshpet products or lot codes are impacted by this recall.